oryon-dominik/dotfiles/tutorials/windows/3-customize-windows-dotfiles.md

     We create a sub-repository for that (If you keep your dotfiles private, you could just sync them with the dotfiles and skip this step..)

-    Init a new or clone an existing repository into the `files`-directory you specified in the `env_settings` (you could use [new_project.py](../scripts/python/new_project.py) for that or manually set it up over the website)
+    Init a new or clone an existing repository into the `shared`-directory (you could use [new_project.py](../scripts/python/new_project.py) for that or manually set it up over the website)

     Init example: